 The Company continuously monitors its plan (by comparing performance results with expected) and take corrective actions where it is considered necessary.
-The Company has continued to expand its product offerings in 2023 to cover other customer needs and thus be in a position to attract even more customers.
+The Company has continued to expand its product offerings in 2024 to cover other customer needs and thus be in a position to attract even more customers.
 Despite the challenging macroeconomic environment that has been present since 2022, the insurance portfolio of IVALIFE shows steadily expansion, which is an indicator that IVALIFE has started to gain the customers trust and building a good reputation.

-These risks are not captured by the standard formula, hence are subject to qualitative assessment.
 To gain the support of the stakeholders, the Company must continue delivering on the following: